brianmwadime/smutchings.github.io/_designer/2018-01-19-theedgelaptopvinyls.md

 ---
 layout: post
 title: The Edge - Laptop Vinyls
+subtitle: Easily identify laptops in a busy classroom
 description: Designing, making and fitting a solution to identifying and keeping track of college laptops.
 meta-description: Designing, making and fitting a solution to identifying and keeping track of college laptops.
 permalink: /designer/theedgelaptopvinyls